Skip to Content

 For some of you, after you have completed your studies, Immigration New Zealand (INZ) offers a Post Study Work Visa, also referred as Graduate or Open Work Visa, which allows you to look for jobs or work in New Zealand.
 Since 26 November 2018 INZ has made significant changes to the Post Study Work Visa instructions.
 You can find out more information about these changes here.

-To renew a student visa on campus you must complete the Student Online Visa Application Form updated 2017 May (125 KB) gather all the documents requested in the checklist at the back of the form, and bring them to International Student Support Office on your campus.
+To renew a student visa on campus you must complete the Student Visa Application Form (INZ1012), gather all the required documents, and bring them to International Student Support Office on your campus.

 Once your application is checked and accepted by an ISS staff, you need to pay for a visa renewal fee, currently $195, $240 from 1 January 2019 subject to annual review, at the Cashiers with a payment slip, then bring the receipt back to the ISS staff.
 The team will put through the application online to INZ on your behalf.